RoryBarnes/ChaoticResonances/README.rst

 Orbital evolution of System U in `Barnes et al (2015) <http://adsabs.harvard.edu/abs/2015ApJ...801..101B>`_ (see Fig. 13) as predicted by `vplanet <https://github.com/VirtualPlanetaryLaboratory/vplanet>`_.

+An animation of this system is available `here <http://faculty.washington.edu/rkb9/animations/>`_.

 ===================   ============
 **Date**              12/20/18
 **Author**            Rory Barnes